MediaJel/mediajel-tracker/README.md

 ### `.env` files

 If you want to test your tracker configuration is working and the environment is not available within this repository.
-You may want to deploy your tracker to `AWS cloudfront.` so you may test it on a live environment.
-You will require the appropriate `.env` files that point to the appropriate `staging` Cloudfront CDN server.
+You may want to deploy your current tracker config to `AWS cloudfront` or `AWS S3` so you may test it on a live environment.
+You will require the appropriate `.env` files that point to the appropriate `staging` Cloudfront CDN server (or AWS S3.)
 Please contact the team for the `.env` files.

 ## Development